JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 Making something maintainable is an example of waste if the solution doesn’t work.
 Making it performant is usually a waste if it is not maintainable.

+### Waste of excess inventory

-**Waste of excess inventory.** This makes me think of “inventory” as code or managing issues:
+Waste of excess inventory makes me think of “inventory” as code or managing issues:

 All code is a liability and needs maintenance.
 Refactorings become more tedious